byt3n33dl3/Teeth/README.md

 WinZip/AES), RAR, and 7z, encrypted document files such as PDF and Microsoft Office's - and these are just some examples.
-To load some of these larger files for cracking, a corresponding bundled *in zipTeeth program should be used first, and then its output fed into Teeth -jumbo.
+To load some of these larger files for cracking, a corresponding bundled *in zipTeeth program should be used first, and then its output fed into Teeth -SMILODON.

 ##	Documentation.